IPAS: An Adaptive Sample Size Method for Weighted Finite Sum Problems with Linear Equality Constraints: Introduction

-In large-scale problems, the computation of the objective function and its gradient and additionally its Hessian is expensive, so their approximations are generally used in order to reduce the computational cost.
-Subsampling is a natural way of computing these approximations, so the large dimension of the problem and specific form of the objective function suggest an adaptive subsampling.
-Adaptive sample size strategies for finite sum problems are presented in \cite{pregledni,SBNKNKJ, SBNKNKJMR, LSOS, asntr, lsnmbb} and some other types of adaptive subsample approach can also be found in \cite{BellaviaKrejicMorini, BlanchetCartis, Bollapragada,ChenMenickelly, NKNKJ}.
+In large scale problems, the computation of the objective function and its gradient (and additionally Hessian if needed) is expensive, so their approximations are generally used in order to reduce the computational cost.
+Sampling-based approaches have long played an important role in stochastic optimization and stochastic programming \cite{SHP}.
+Subsampling is a natural way of computing these approximations, and adaptive subsampling appears to be particularly suited to large dimensional problem in the form of finite sums.